Diyckstra/terraform-provider-deyckstra/website/docs/r/instance.md

 ### Network Interfaces

 Each of the `network_interface` blocks attach a network interface to an EC2 instance during boot time.
-However, because the network interface is attached at boot-time, replacing/modifying the network interface **WILL** trigger a recreation of the EC2 Instance.
+However, because the network interface is attached at boot-time, replacing/modifying the network interface **WILL** trigger a recreation of the EC2 instance.
 If you should need at any point to detach/modify/re-attach a network interface to the instance, use the [`aws_network_interface`](network_interface.md) or [`aws_network_interface_attachment`](network_interface_attachment.md) resources instead.

 The `network_interface` configuration block _does_, however, allow users to supply their own network interface to be used as the default network interface on an EC2 instance, attached at `eth0`.